Energy Poverty in EU Policies?

 due to state policies of providing cheap energy, well below market prices.

-Energy poverty can be integrated in other policies and support schemes.
+poverty can be integrated into different policy areas and support schemes.

 poverty has been addressed over the last 10-15 years by the UK Government